DianZzzz/DianZzzz.github.io/_finance/CFA/Fixed-Income-Portfolio-Management.md

 ## Portfolio Immunization

+- Cash flow matching
+  - A laddered portfolio
+    - lower convexity and dispersion than a barbell portfolio but more than a bullet portfolio, given comparable duration and cash flow yields.
+  - A bullet portfolio
+  - A barbell portfolio
+- Duration matching
+- Derivatives overlay
+- Contingent immunization
+-
 Immunized portfolio convexity = (MacDur^2 + MacDur + Dispersion) / (1 + Cash flow yield)^2

 ## Fixed Income Portfolio Construction